Marcestus/FlawedPollApp-CyberSec2020/documentation/vulnerabilities.md

 ## Ready implementations

+- 7 - search-query is done unsafely and can be used for XSS attack

 - 6 - bugmode = true, which means that when going to localhost:8000 (which is not in use) you can see all the sites and maybe find sites where to wander

 - 5 - to make this more convenient, the programmer has forgotten to make the voting page @login_required so it is fully available to anyone wandering there